California Hospital Medical Center

 Dignity Health-California Hospital Medical Center is located in the South Park district of downtown Los Angeles, California at 1401 S. Grand Avenue.
 The 318-bed community hospital has been serving downtown and its neighboring communities for well over a century.
 Dignity Health-California Hospital Medical Center is known for its wide range of medical services – from obstetrics and gynecology, to orthopedics and cardiology.
 The hospital operates as a Level II Trauma Center, and its emergency department treats over 70,000 patients each year.
-The hospital's neighbors include Staples Center, "L.A.
+The hospital's neighbors include Crypto.com Arena, "L.A.
 Live" and the Fashion Institute of Design & Merchandising.